tranhelen/tranhelen/_posts/2015-09-11-thenightimet.md

 My suppression went mostly well for the first few years of my 20s.
 However at 24, I had just left a beautiful partnership of 5 years, and ended up in another relationship shortly after.
 This piece isn’t really about the relationship itself, but I have to divulge enough about it in order to tell this story properly.

 This 'relationship' (going forward I will refer to it as the '*thing*') was emotionally abusive.
-I understand now many people don’t put any weight in this.<a id="anchor-1" href="#note-1">*</a> In any case, I was miserable but because I had suppressed a guilt I had from leaving my previous relationship, I tried harder to stay and "make it work."
+I understand now many people don’t put any weight in this.
+In any case, I was miserable but because I had suppressed a guilt I had from leaving my previous relationship, I tried harder to stay and "make it work."
 In retrospect, my staying power and my ability to deal with discomfort is unusually high but not in the least admirable.

 Fast forward a few months into the *thing* and I was sitting in front of a therapist with two fistfuls of used tissues having an emotional breakdown.
 This would be how the first couple of sessions with her would go.
 We would exchange pleasantries and I would sit down and I would cry.